Pytim: Quick Tour

 2. The interfacial analysis is then initialized using the ITIM class, and the molecular layers are calculated automatically.

-3. The whole configuration is saved to a pdb for graphical inspection using writepdb() (with surface atoms having a beta factor equal to the numer of the layer they belong to).
+3. The whole configuration is saved to a pdb file for graphical inspection using writepdb() (with surface atoms having a beta factor equal to the numer of the layer they belong to).

 The result of the calculation can be seen in the following picture, where surface oxygen atoms are highlighted in blue.